KAIST-AILab/GC-DPO/README.md

 GC-DPO significantly reduces jailbreak attack success rates while preserving general task performance.

 ### Method Summary
 GC-DPO extends Direct Preference Optimization (DPO) by conditioning preference ordering on a goal variable defined in the system prompt.

+### Goals
+- `gGOOD`: prioritize safety and ethical constraints
+- `gBAD`: prioritize user instruction (used only during training) For the same user prompt `u`, the preference between safe and harmful responses is reversed depending on the goal, enabling the model to learn prompt hierarchy.

+---

 ## Env